Giftbit/lightrail-client-java/README.md

                                                          lastName,
                                                          currency,
                                                          initialBalance);
-//later on
+//later
-LightrailTransaction charge = customerAccount.createPendingTransaction(-300);
+LightrailTransaction tx = customerAccount.createPendingTransaction(-300);
-//later on
+//later
-charge.capture();
+tx.capture();
 //or
 tx.doVoid();
 ```

-Note that if there is more than one currency defined for the account these calls will throw a `BadParameterException`.
+Note that if the Contact has more than one currency, these calls will throw a `BadParameterException`.

 ## Related Projects